 Yellowfin goatfishes, together with other snappers

-A poisonous Pacific lionfish (Red lionfish), which I ate in a restaurant in Tulum (Mexico).
+A poisonous Red lionfish, which I ate in a restaurant in Tulum (Mexico).

-Sabre squirrell fish are very shy and are usually found in hiding places.
+Sabre squirrell fishes are very shy and are usually found in hiding places.
 Therefore they are difficult to photograph.

 A Halfbarred goby